-Factory-built housing gross profit for the three months ended June 29, 2019 increased from higher average home selling prices.
-As a percentage of net sales, factory-built housing margins improved from effective home pricing strategies while continuing to benefit from generally lower commodity prices.
+Factory-built housing gross profit and gross profit as a percentage of net sales for the three and six months ended September 28, 2019 increased from improved home sales volume and higher average home selling prices, while continuing to benefit from generally lower commodity prices.

-Financial services gross profit for the three months ended June 29, 2019 increased from more home loan sales period over period, increased interest income on commercial loans outstanding and more insurance policies in force in the current year compared to the prior year.
-These increases were partially offset by lower interest income earned on securitized loan portfolios that continue to amortize and higher claims expense at our insurance subsidiary.
-As a percentage of net revenue, financial services gross profit declined from the higher claims expense at our insurance subsidiary from more storm activity during the quarter compared to the prior year quarter.
+Financial services gross profit for the three and six months ended September 28, 2019 increased from more home loan sales, increased interest income on commercial loans outstanding, more insurance policies in force in the current year compared to the prior year and lower claims expense at our insurance subsidiary.
+This was partially offset by lower interest income earned on securitized loan portfolios that continue to amortize.
+As a percentage of net revenue, financial services gross profit improved from lower claims expense at our insurance subsidiary from more storm activity in the prior year as compared to the current year.